Prince Lee Boo

 He was buried at St Mary's Church, Rotherhithe.
+His tomb is Grade II listed and inscribed with the words "Stop, reader, stop, let Nature shed a tear / A prince of mine, Lee Boo, lies buried here".

-Prince Lee Boo's story appeared in a book by George Keate (1729–97), titled: An Account of the Pelew Islands, Situated in the Western Part of the Pacific Ocean.
+Prince Lee Boo's story appeared in a book by George Keate, titled: An Account of the Pelew Islands, Situated in the Western Part of the Pacific Ocean.
 Composed from the Journals and Communications of Captain Henry Wilson, and some of his Officers, who, in August 1783, were there Shipwrecked, in the Antelope, a Packet belonging to the Hon.
 East India Company.
-The author's daughter, Georgiana Jane Keate (1770–1850, later Mrs. Georgiana Henderson), painted the portrait of Prince Lee Boo in the book.
+The author's daughter, Georgiana Jane Keate (later Georgiana Henderson), painted the portrait of Prince Lee Boo in the book.
 It was painted from memory, fifteen months after Prince Lee Boo's death.

-This book was quite popular.
-It was translated into over 20 languages between 1789 and 1850.

-An abridged version, titled: The Interesting History of Prince Lee Boo, Brought to England from the Pelew Islands, is available online.
+The book was popular, and was translated into over 20 languages between 1789 and 1850.
+An abridged version, titled The Interesting History of Prince Lee Boo, Brought to England from the Pelew Islands, is available online.